Josh015/cubism-demo-rs/README.md

 # NOTE:
 I'm currently waiting on a lighting engine update from bevy to support large numbers of lights again.
-For now this demo mostly just serves as a demo for spherical area lights.
+For now this program mostly just serves as a demo for spherical area lights.

 # Cubism Demo